Background

 To ensure proper link placement, follow these steps based on the available platform:

-3. For Google Food Ordering Channel (If No Website or Marketplace Exists):
+1. For Google Food Ordering Channel

 Adding Links to Google Accounts